Week 1 T&L Activities:

 3.8 Data systems

-3.8.1 Know the definition of data wrangling and understand its purpose and
+3.8.1 Know the definition of data wrangling and understand its purpose andwhen it is used.

 3.8.2 Know and understand the purpose of each step of data wrangling: